 6.21.
 Where an applicant has a conviction for an offence of violence against the person, or connected with any offence of violence, a licence will not be granted until at least 10 years have elapsed since the completion of any sentence imposed.
+Harassment is also considered a violent offence.
 Any current driver convicted of a violent offence can expect their licence to be revoked.